Austin Gomber: Atlanta Braves

+Detroit Tigers

+On August 5, 2026, Gomber signed a minor league contract with the Detroit Tigers.

 Pitching style

 Gomber throws four pitches: a fastball, changeup, curveball and slider.
 His fastball can reach 90 mph.
 In his pre-draft report, Jim Callis commented that Gomber's changeup was his best pitch.

 Personal life

-Gomber married his wife Rachel on December 28, 2019.
-They had their first son, Beckham, in June 2019, their second son, Charlie, in August 2021, and their daughter, Adalyn, in September 2024.
+Gomber married his wife on December 28, 2019.
+They had their first son in June 2019, their second son in August 2021, and their daughter in September 2024.
+They reside in Windermere, Florida.